CristianQiu/Unity-URP-Volumetric-Light/README.md

 * Tick the "Enabled" checkbox, as fog is disabled by default.
 * Make sure that "Enable Main Light Contribution" and "Enable Additional Lights Contribution" are also enabled depending on your needs, as they are also disabled by default.
 * If you still can not see the fog, play with the different volume parameters or try to increase the intensity of your lights.

+# Known Bugs

+* There seems to be issues with volumetric shadows from additional lights when "Transparent Receive Shadows" is off in the URP Renderer.
+If you are having issues with volumetric shadows from point and spot lights you may need to turn the setting on.

 # Known limitations